TheJacksonLaboratory/LIRICAL/docs/running.rst

 Running LIRICAL
 ===============

-LIRICAL is a command-line Java tool that runs with Java versions 8 or higher.
+LIRICAL is a command-line Java tool that runs with Java version 8 or higher.
 LIRICAL can be run both with and without genomic data in form of a VCF file from genome, exome, or NGS gene-panel sequencing.